pymupdf/PyMuPDF/docs/page.rst

       :arg bytes,bytearray,io.BytesIO mask: *(new in version v1.18.1)* image in memory -- to be used as image mask for the base image.
 When specified, the base image must also be provided as an in-memory image (*stream* parameter).

+      :arg int xref: *(New in v1.18.13)* the :data:`xref` of an image already present in the PDF.
+If given (xref > 0), parameters ``filename``, ``pixmap``, ``stream`` and ``mask`` are ignored.
+The page will simply receive a reference to the exsting image.

       :arg int rotate: *(new in version v1.14.11)* rotate the image.
 Must be an integer multiple of 90 degrees.
 If you need a rotation by an arbitrary angle, consider converting the image to a PDF (:meth:`Document.convert_to_pdf`) first and then use :meth:`Page.show_pdf_page` instead.

       :arg int oc: *(new in v1.18.3)* (:data:`xref`) make image visibility dependent on this OCG (optional content group).
-Please be aware, that this property is stored with the generated PDF image definition.
-If you insert the same image anywhere else, but **with a different 'oc' value**, a full additional image copy will be stored.
+This only happens, when inserting the image for the first time -- and consequently is ignored if xref is specified.
+This property is stored with the generated PDF image object and therefore controls the image's visibility throughout the PDF.
       :arg bool keep_proportion: *(new in version v1.14.11)* maintain the aspect ratio of the image.

       For a description of *overlay* see :ref:`CommonParms`.

+      *Changed in v1.18.13:* Return xref of stored image.

+      :rtype: int
+      :returns: The xref of the embedded image.
+This can be used as the ``xref`` argument for very significant performance boosts, if the image must be inserted again.

       This example puts the same image on every page of a document::

          >>> doc = fitz.open(...)
          >>> rect = fitz.Rect(0, 0, 50, 50)       # put thumbnail in upper left corner
          >>> img = open("some.jpg", "rb").read()  # an image file
+         >>> img_xref = 0                         # first execution embeds image
          >>> for page in doc:
-               page.insert_image(rect, stream = img)
+               img_xref = page.insert_image(rect, stream=img,
+                          xref=img_xref,  2nd time reuses existing image
+                   )
          >>> doc.save(...)

       .. note::

-         1. If that same image had already been present in the PDF, then only a reference to it will be inserted.
-This of course considerably saves disk space and processing time.
-But to detect this fact, existing PDF images need to be compared with the new one.
-This is achieved by storing an MD5 code for each image in a table and only compare the new image's MD5 code against the table entries.
-Generating this MD5 table, however, is done when the first image is inserted - which therefore may have an extended response time.
+         1. The method detects multiple insertions of the same image (like in above example) and will store its data only on the first execution.
+This is even true, if using the default ``xref=0``.

+         2. The method cannot detect if the same image had already been part of the file before opening it.
+This type of situation can only be resolved by saving with ``garbage=4``.

-         2. You can use this method to provide a background or foreground image for the page, like a copyright, a watermark.
+         3. You can use this method to provide a background or foreground image for the page, like a copyright or a watermark.
 Please remember, that watermarks require a transparent image ...

-         3. The image may be inserted uncompressed, e.g. if a *Pixmap* is used or if the image has an alpha channel.
+         4. The image may be inserted uncompressed, e.g. if a *Pixmap* is used or if the image has an alpha channel.
 Therefore, consider using *deflate=True* when saving the file.
+In addition, there exist effective ways to control the image size -- even if transparency comes into play.
+Have a look at `this <https://pymupdf.readthedocs.io/en/latest/faq.html#how-to-add-images-to-a-pdf-page>`_ section of the documentation.

-         4. The image is stored in the PDF in its original quality.
-This may be much better than you ever need for your display.
-In this case consider decreasing the image size before inserting it -- e.g. by using the pixmap option and then shrinking it or scaling it down (see :ref:`Pixmap` chapter).
+         5. The image is stored in the PDF in its original quality.
+This may be much better than what you ever need for your display.
+Consider **decreasing the image size** before insertion -- e.g. by using the pixmap option and then shrinking it or scaling it down (see :ref:`Pixmap` chapter).
 The PIL method *Image.thumbnail()* can also be used for that purpose.
 The file size savings can be very significant.

-         5. The most efficient way to display the same image on multiple pages is another method: :meth:`show_pdf_page`.
+         6. Another efficient way to display the same image on multiple pages is another method: :meth:`show_pdf_page`.
 Consult :meth:`Document.convert_to_pdf` for how to obtain intermediary PDFs usable for that method.
 Demo script `fitz-logo.py <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/demo/fitz-logo.py>`_ implements a fairly complete approach.

    .. index::
       pair: blocks; get_text